JoseManuelYC/JoseManuelYC/README.md

 ### Hi there 👋

 <p>I'm Jose Yanez, I'm a great passionate about technology and programming, a lover of soccer, good music and video games.
 Always eager to learn and continue to evolve.
-I keep studying to be a great back-end developer🏁.
+I keep studying to be a great back-end developer.
 I'm currently working as a Backend Developer using NestJS, GraphQL, Docker, AWS, TypeORM and testing with Jest.</p>

 ### My portfolio